 Why the Casino Veteran loves it… Casino delivers a divine, nuanced portrayal of Las Vegas and its gambling scene.
 On the one hand, we’ve winners and excitement, on the other falls loss and danger.
 While our players won’t ever experience those kinds of risk we, as the viewers, are eager to see how others will pull themselves out of it.

 Jack Manfred is a struggling writer.
 Taking a job as a croupier he comes face to face with the harsh realities of the casino scene, and his life begins to unravel dramatically.
 Croupier delivers blow after blow to the audience and its hero but reminds us that gambling doesn’t always end in a big win and eternal fame.

-Why the Casino Veteran loves it… This film is different to a lot of casino and gambling movies, charting the personal life and struggles of a single individual against the backdrop of the casino.
+Why the Casino Veteran loves it… This is one of the gambling movies that is different to a lot of casino and other gambling movies, charting the personal life and struggles of a single individual against the backdrop of the casino.
 It is human and unrelentingly bleak in places, but worth a watch.